One of the first questions beginner divers ask while considering getting a certification is: “How deep can I go?”

 Scuba divers descending down a line to a deep dive

-No matter what your skill or experience level may be, make sure that you always dive within your limits.
+No matter whether you’re a beginner or an experienced diver, you should always dive within your limits.
 Always be sure that you are trained and certified to dive to the depth and in the environment that you wish to explore.
 That way, you can safely enjoy the wonders of the deep.

 Share This